airborne-commando/OPSEC-OSINT-Tools/README.md

   - [Facecheck.ID](https://github.com/vin3110/facecheck.id-results-extractor) tampermonkey script; improved by me, bypasses payment requirements and gives you the links

-  - [RGB Attack website;](https://rgbattack.com/) gives details on the image, but not the link

 - Email + username investigations
   - [Blackbird,](https://github.com/p1ngul1n0/blackbird) robust OSINT tool for rapid searches of user accounts by username or email across many platforms